dgaitsgo/ARTiMon-demo/README.md

 ## What is ARTiMon?
 > Artimon is a technology that serves two purposes.
 Specify behaviours in real time and then analyse them.
 Artimon offers a language to easily express temporality.
-It allows the conciever, from a very high level, to express temporal constraints in a declarative, textual language that is quite close to natural language.
-Therefore, it allows the synthesis of automatic monitoring of a sytem and decide if it respects the constraints in real time.
+It allows the conceiver, from a very high level, to express temporal constraints in a declarative, textual language that is quite close to natural language.
+Therefore, it allows the synthesis of automatic monitoring of a system and decide if it respects the constraints in real time.

 *- Nicolas Rapin, Principle designer of ARTiMon*